NextCenturyCorporation/itm-ingest/delegation-survey/README.md

 Exits the program.
 Confirms your desire to quit if there are unsaved changes.

-### Option 2: One-Time Initialization
+### Option 2: One-Time Initialization or Version 3 setup
-If you press `Enter` upon running the script, a one-time initialization script will be run.
+If you press `Enter` upon running the script, you will be presented with 2 additional options.

+#### Option 1: One-Time Initialization
+If you select `1`, a one-time initialization script will be run.
 This script will add survey versions 0.0 (test survey config, equivalent to survey config 2x but without any required questions), 1.0, and 2.0 to the mongo database.
 You _must_ run this script, or use the command line tool to complete the equivalent actions, in order for the dashboard to work.
 This script will also add missing images, or missing patient ids for each image, to the database.
 This will need to be run before running Tool 2.

+#### Option 2: Survey version 3.0 setup
+If you select `2`, Version 3.0 will be initialized with the baseline and aligned medics in the database.
+It will also add the comparison pages, omnibus medics, and omnibus comparisons to the database.
+You must run Tool 2 before running this successfully.

 ## Tool 2: Convert ADMs for Delegation